muzzai/frontend-project-lvl2/README.md

 ![Node CI](https://github.com/muzzai/frontend-project-lvl2/workflows/Node%20CI/badge.svg)
 # Command Line Interface project
 Compares two configuration files and shows the difference.
 Available for \*.json, \*.yml and \*.ini files.
-Difference may be shown as a __tree__, __json__ or in __plain__ format.
+The difference can be displayed as a __tree__, __json__ or in __plain__ format.
 ## Install
 Clone repo
 ```
 git clone https://github.com/muzzai/frontend-project-lvl2.git
 ```
-Navigate to the package root folder and run
+Navigate to the package root folder install dependencies with
 ```
 $ make install
 ```
-to install dependencies, then publish the package locally with
+then publish the package locally with
 ```
 $ make publish
 ```
-and after publishing install it to your system globally with
+and install it to your system globally with
 ```
 $ sudo npm install -g gendiff
 ```